While the Seahawks continue making moves at cornerback, Pete Carroll all but names Tre Flowers as the starter on the right side

 Warrior was a safety at Tennessee — and Seattle scouted that school avidly when drafting rush end Darrell Taylor in the second round in 2020 — but moved to cornerback with the Ravens.
 He played the final two games of the preseason at right cornerback before being waived.

-Carroll also said the team loved the physical “mentality” that Warrior has shown in his career and said “I’m looking forward to seeing him join with the guys.”
+Carroll also said the team loved the physical “mentality” that Warrior has shown in his career and said, “I’m looking forward to seeing him join with the guys.”

 Left unsaid was the status of Witherspoon.
-He got a contract with a guaranteed $4 million in the spring which gave the assumption he would step into the starting role.
+He got a contract with a guaranteed $4 million in the spring that gave the assumption he would step into the starting role.

-But Carroll has said all along Witherspoon would have to keep fighting for it and he did so again Wednesday.
+But Carroll has said all along Witherspoon would have to keep fighting for it, and he did so again Wednesday.

 Carroll last week said Damarious Randall still had a legit shot to overtake Witherspoon for the job.
-But after seeing his only action of the preseason Saturday against the Chargers, Randall was released, and then on Wednesday was not even on the list of 14 practice squad players signed.
+But after seeing his only action of the preseason Saturday against the Chargers, Randall was released, and then Wednesday was not even on the list of 14 practice squad players signed.

 And maybe most intriguingly, Carroll indicated the team is not doing adding to the cornerback spot saying “you’ll see a couple other things that happen here, too.”

-At another point, Carroll said, “See all the guys who are coming in here?
+At another point, Carroll said: “See all the guys who are coming in here?
 We’ll wait until it all gets announced.”

-So, let the guessing game begin.
+Let the guessing game begin.

 The addition of Warrior gave Seattle six cornerbacks, one more than the team often has.
 And that’s not including safeties Marquise Blair and Ugo Amadi, who are battling for the nickel corner spot.